weinra/getting-started/README.md

 ![Rendered Markdown File](/images/rendered-markdown-file.png)

 ## You did it!

 You have contributed to an open source project, and this `getting-started` project is better for it!
-This did simplify some of the process for most of the more complicated Open Source projects, but the fundamentals - making a copy of the code, making changes, and asking for the original - will apply accross almost all projects.
+This did simplify some of the process for most of the more complicated Open Source projects, but the fundamentals - making a copy of the code, making changes, and asking for the original - will apply across almost all projects.

 ## Next up!